 Human Services Grants

-The application for the 2023-2024 Human Services funding cycle is open on March 14th, 2022 and closes at 4:30 PM on April 28th, 2022.
-Apply online Share1App.
+The application for the 2023-2024 Human Services funding cycle is now closed.

 We provide funding for a variety of human services through grants to local and regional agencies.
 The City coordinates the administration of these grants with other funding providers in the region and follows a two-year grant cycle.